cyuria/morbled/README.md

 The phonetic respelling of more backlight daemons.

-A lighting control daemon written in rust.
+A lighting control daemon written in rust targetting low bloat and the best possible out of the box, quality of life experience.

-Uses either systemd logind or sysfs directly.
+Uses either the systemd/logind dbus or sysfs directly to control brightness.

 ## Compiling and Installing